 One: In a large mixing bowl, add the butter, and sugars.

-Two: Add the milk, egg, yoghurt and vanilla.
+Two: Add the milk, egg, yogurt and vanilla.
 Beat together until a smooth batter is formed.

 Three: In a separate bowl, mix together the flour, baking powder, baking soda, cinnamon, ginger and salt.
 Pour the wet ingredients in to the dry ingredients and mix well.